rchari66/Blog-Source/content/projects/project1.md

 ---
-title: "Vdock for Static Site"
+title: "Vdock for Static Sites"
 description: "Visual docker for hugo(static site generator)"
 repo: "vdock" # delete this line if you want blog-like posts for projects
 tags: ["vdock-hugo", "cloud9"]